 A Pathway to Seek Justice

-“Judge Only’s” were the toughest to defend.
+A “Judge Only” was the toughest bench warrant to defend.
 Always seemed like we’d get before the meanest judge on the bench.
 Never saw many lawyers getting their clients off with out some jail time, let alone hear of any interns “winning” an argument.

 And, so it was when this down-on-his luck Vietnam era veteran appeared before Judge Michael Stiles, a Philadelphia Common Pleas Court judge who would later be appointed to serve with the Attorney Generals’ Office under the Clinton administration.
 He had a reputation of being tough, but fair, having come up through the ranks, so to speak, while serving as a prosecutor before donning the black robes.
 He knew advocacy from the ground on up!